 Pick Palettes for Dermatillomania

-These reusable pick plates come in lots of different themes, and you can create your own artistic designs.
+These pick plates come in lots of different themes, and you can create your own artistic designs.
 They help to destigmatize picking and peeling, and you can even invite a friend or colleague to try them out.

 Plate to Stop Skin Peeling Behavior